HeterogeneousGL-SAN/SAN/README.md

 ## Project structure
 - In the folder [utils](utils/) there are the file necessary to create the docker image and run the container.
-- The folder [preprocessing](preprocessing/) contains the script to preprocess data and make these files ready for the augmentation, sampling and aggregation phases.
+- The folder [preprocessing](preprocessing/) contains the scripts to preprocess data and make these files ready for the augmentation, sampling and aggregation phases.
 Please, note that the files available on Figshare are already processed.
+- The folder [augmentation](augmentation/) contains the scripts to perform entity linking and topic modelling and to analyze the data.
+- The folder [split](split/) contains the scripts needed to partition data into training, validation and test (transductive, inductive, semi-inductive) sets.